fuglaro/WebShush/README.md

 # TODO
-* Store the hostname in the main url endpoint part.
-* Back button could refill form from url values.
 * Check browser credential storage works right across different hosts - understand navigator.credentials - maybe store hostkey in this?
 * Copy and Paste:
   * Implement Copy (and paste) with copy being capture when something is selected - and respecting browser shortcuts.